 When you want to make a call from a PC, you’ll always need a stable internet connection and a reliable sound system — even if it’s the one that’s built into your computer.
 However, it’s the WiFi calling app you choose that makes the biggest difference for businesses.

 With OpenPhone, you can make calls on any internet-enabled device (including your PC) while getting robust business features at a business-friendly cost.
-Start your free trial of OpenPhone to try it out.
+See why thousands of growing companies use OpenPhone for yourself.
+Start your free, seven-day trial.

 Emily is a freelance business and marketing writer based in the desert, though her writing is anything but dry.
 Her passion is writing compelling, human-friendly content that helps growing businesses perform better.